(Last Updated On: October 28, 2022)

 1. has the confidence and maturity to shorten and smoothen the journey for you

-This definition implies a one-to-one relationship in which a seasoned business owner is available to one that is now starting out, to give advice and support that could not be found in books.
+This definition implies a one-to-one relationship in which a seasoned business owner is available to give advice and support to one that is now starting out.

 It also implies that the mentoring relationship is open and honest with the mentor serving more as an “accountability partner” than a teacher.